What is the difference between dominant and recessive alleles? | Channels for Pearson+

 Understand the basic concept of alleles: Alleles are different forms of a gene that are found at the same place on a chromosome.
 They can be dominant or recessive.

-Define dominant alleles: A dominant allele is one that is expressed in the phenotype even if only one copy is present.
-This means that if an individual has at least one dominant allele, the trait associated with it will be visible.
+Define dominant alleles: Dominant alleles are those that are expressed in the phenotype even if only one copy is present.
+This means that if an individual has at least one dominant allele, the trait associated with that allele will be visible.

-Define recessive alleles: A recessive allele is only expressed in the phenotype if two copies are present.
-This means that the trait associated with a recessive allele will only be visible if the individual has two recessive alleles and no dominant alleles for that trait.
+Define recessive alleles: Recessive alleles are only expressed in the phenotype when two copies are present.
+This means that the trait associated with a recessive allele will only be visible if the individual has two copies of the recessive allele (homozygous recessive).

-Compare the expression of dominant and recessive alleles: Dominant alleles mask the expression of recessive alleles in a heterozygous individual (one dominant and one recessive allele).
-Therefore, the phenotype will show the trait of the dominant allele.
+Clarify the expression in heterozygous conditions: In a heterozygous condition, where one dominant and one recessive allele are present, the dominant allele will mask the expression of the recessive allele, resulting in the dominant trait being expressed.

-Clarify the correct statement: The correct understanding is that dominant alleles are always expressed in the phenotype when present, while recessive alleles are only expressed when two copies are present, meaning no dominant allele is present to mask them.
+Summarize the key difference: The key difference is that dominant alleles are always expressed in the phenotype if present, while recessive alleles require two copies to be expressed in the phenotype.

 Watch next